piracetam/prebuilt_chromium/README.md

-Prebuilt chromium for pac-kk for faster build.
+Prebuilt chromium for aospal 5.1 for faster build.